What tire should you use?

 Here is an exhaustive list of tires, most of them with a size compatible with the 790 (it’s in French, just ignore the text).
 It goes from 10% off-road to 95% off-road.
 Each notch sacrifices a bit of road manner to improve some off-road capabilities.
 Make your own choice.

 If you are really desperate, there is a thread about it on advrider.

 Size, speed rating, load index, and factory fit.

-The 790 Adventure R comes with Metzeler Karoo3 (Due to the M+S status of those tires, speed must be kept under 170km/h (106mph), as denoted by the ‘R’ speed rating in the tire denomination).
+The 790 Adventure R and Rally comes with Metzeler Karoo3 (Due to the M+S status of those tires, speed must be kept under 170km/h (106mph), as denoted by the ‘R’ speed rating in the tire denomination).
 The Rally version, due to its narrower rims and lack of air sealant, uses tubes inside those tires.
 The R version is tubeless.

 - Front 90/90-21 M/C 54R M+S TL

 The 790 Adventure S comes with Avon Trailriders (Those are ‘V’ rated, up to 240 km/h – 149mph)

 - Front 90/90-21 M/C 54V TL

 - Rear 150/70R18 M/C 70V TL

 Both share the same load index, 54 front, 70 rear, meaning a max weight of 212kg (467lbs) in the front, and 335kg (739lbs) on the rear.
 This should be plenty, and if you buy a new set, it must match or exceed those values.